valen20Chx/cs-workshop-twitch-voter/README.md

 # Info

-I recently removed the use of the server.
+I removed the use of the server.
-I was able to scrape the steam workshop from the front-end.
+I was able to scrape the steam workshop from the front-end (By using a cors proxy).
 But this workaround is not 'stable', so I keep the back-end code for now.

 # Todo:

-- Reset voting when changing item.
-- Load items one at a time.
-(While displaying the 'login screen' & load next item while displaying the current one.)
-- Load next page when we run out of items.
+- Load items on the loading screen.
+- Allow the streamer to pause on a skin.
+- Show summary at the end.
+(Maybe create a case display ?)
 - Store 'already seen skins' in local storage to skip them.
 - Fix image scaling (When the workshop item's image is low res, there's a weird black border).
-- Rework UI when in 'portrait' mode.
+- Rework UI when in 'landscape' mode (fullscreen).
-- Add timer to indicate the time until the next item.
 - Improve transition between items.
+(Preload images of next skin ?)

 # Contributing